-The RP is likely to adversely affect nesting sea turtles (green sea turtle (Chelonia mydas), hawksbill sea turtle (Eretmochelys imbricata), loggerhead sea turtle (Caretta caretta), leatherback sea turtle (Dermochelys coriacea), and Kemps' ridley sea turtle (Lepidochelys kempii).
-The RP may affect but is not likely to adversely affect West Indian manatee (Trichechus manatus latirostris), Choctawhatchee beach mouse (Peromyscus polionotus allophrys) piping plover (Charadrius melodus) and the rarely occurring red knot.
+The RP may likely adversely affect nesting sea turtles (green sea turtle (Chelonia mydas), hawksbill sea turtle (Eretmochelys imbricata), loggerhead sea turtle (Caretta caretta), leatherback sea turtle (Dermochelys coriacea), and Kemps' ridley sea turtle (Lepidochelys kempii).
+The RP may affect but is not likely to adversely affect West Indian manatee (Trichechus manatus latirostris), Choctawhatchee beach mouse (Peromyscus polionotus allophrys) piping plover (Charadrius melodus), giant manta ray (Manta birostris), and the rarely occurring red knot.
 Impacts to these species would be temporary during construction activities, and conservation measures would be employed to minimize any impacts.

 The project may adversely affect Gulf coast lupine (Lupinus westianus) and Cruise's goldenaster (Chrysopsis gossypina cruseana) should they be present in proposed project limit.
-The endangered perforate reindeer lichen (Cladonia perforata) is known to occur on Okaloosa Island on adjacent Eglin Air Force Base managed lands, and although unlikely to be present within the proposed project area, activities may affect, but are not likely to adversely affect this species should it occur in the project area.
+The endangered perforate reindeer lichen (Cladonia perforata) is known to occur on Okaloosa Island on adjacent Eglin AFB managed lands, and although unlikely to be present within the proposed project area, activities may affect, but are not likely to adversely affect this species should it occur in the project area.
 The newly petitioned Gulf coast solitary bee (Hesperapsis oracria) is not known to be present in the project area; however, its host plant, the narrow-leafed honeycombhead (Balduina angustifolia) occurs on dunes along the Okaloosa County coastline.
 The proposed project will have no effect to this insect.

 Within the nearshore, Gulf sturgeon (Acipenser oxyrinchus desotoi) and sea turtles may frequent the project area.
 The giant manta ray and whale species, including Bryde's whale (Balaenoptera brydei), are not typically found in such shallow areas; thus, likelihood of occurrence within the project area is low.
-Critical Habitat for Gulf sturgeon is within the OCCSRM study limits.
+Critical Habitat for Gulf sturgeon is within the Okaloosa County CSRM study limits.
 The proposed activity may affect but is not likely to adversely affect the Gulf sturgeon and is not likely to destroy or adversely modify its critical habitat.
-The USACE has consulted with Federal resource agencies, US Fish and Wildlife Service and NMFS Protected Resources Division (PRD) to address all issues related to these resources.
-The NMFS-PRD has provided letter of concurrence that the proposed action is not likely to adversely affect listed species and critical habitat under their purview.
-Likewise, USFWS provided a combined ESA/FWCAR document that determined that no long term adverse effects will occur to listed species with implementation of the Statewide Programmatic Biological Opinion of 2015 Terms and Conditions during all RP activities.
+The USACE has consulted with Federal resource agencies, U.S. Fish and Wildlife Service (USFWS) and NMFS-Protected Resources Division (PRD) to address all issues related to these resources.
+The NMFS-PRD has provided letter of concurrence that the proposed action.
+Likewise, the USFWS provided a combined Endangered Species Act (ESA)/Fish and Wildlife Coordination Act Report (FWCAR) document that determined that no long term adverse effects will occur to listed species with implementation of the Statewide Programmatic Biological Opinion of 2015 Terms and Conditions during all RP activities.